kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 docker-machine create -d clc
 ```

-2) Create the worker nodes by running the following command once for each worker to create:
+2) Create the worker nodes by running the following command once for each worker:
 ```
 docker-machine create -d clc --clc-server-group "DockerSwarm" --clc-server-location "GB3" WORKER1
 ```
 The notes from step 1) apply to the worker nodes as well.

-3) Once the nodes have been created run the following command to see a list of all the Docker hosts that have been created:
+3) Once the nodes have been created, run the following command to see a list of all the Docker hosts that have been created:
 ```
 docker-machine ls
 ```